ErwanBarbedor/PlumeScript/readme.md

 ### 0.45 (last version)
 #### Changes
 - New space character `\r`
+- New keyword `leave`. _Stop macro execution and return accumulated value_

 #### Bugfix
 - No more error when using macro call inside a void block.